AhmadIbrahiim/Website-downloader/README.md

  - Open Issue(s) with any bugs you notice.
  - Please create Pull Requests if you think it would be an added value towards our program.

 ## Liked it ?
-You can buy a coffe:
+You can buy a coffee:

 <a href="https://www.buymeacoffee.com/aibrahim" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>